International Gas Union Reaction to the IEA World Energy Outlook 2017

-For case studies that demonstrate the role that natural gas can play in each of these applications, please visit http://www.igu.org/news/case-studies-enabling-clean-energies.
+For case studies that demonstrate the role that natural gas can play in improving air quality and complementing renewable energies, please visit http://www.igu.org/news/case-studies-enabling-clean-energies.

 For more information